IBM/paxapi/source/includes/globalapi.md

 ## EvaluateSynchronous

-The EvaluateSynchronous function behaves like the native Excel Evaluate formula and turns a string into a formula.
+The EvaluateSynchronous function behaves like Excel's Evaluate formula and turns a string into a formula.
 For example, you can use EvaluateSynchronous to find the nth child of a parent or to determine the parent of a given dimension element.

 ### Syntax